 (c) The maximum operational flow shall be at least 1000 m3/h greater than the minimum operational flow.

-The system may also combine two-variable flow blowers (one to push and one to pull).
+The system may also combine two-variable flow blowers (one to push and one to pull) to provide a slight negative pressure inside the sampling tunnel.
 The climatic conditioning unit control shall be capable of providing the necessary interfaces to the operator and the dynamometer.

 7.2.1.
 Cooling Air Conditioning